Employment Aggressively Fighting for Our Clients

 Our team takes your concerns seriously and genuinely care about your success.
 Please schedule your free case review online or by calling (818) 536-7776 as soon as possible.
 We’re ready to fight.

 • People v.
-Allen Not Guilty of All Charges
+Mendoza Not Guilty of All Charges

 • People v.
-Barron Not Guilty of 1st Degree Murder/Attempted Murder
+Kamminga Not Guilty of All Charges

 • People v.
-C. Johnson Not Guilty of All Charges
+Faust Not Guilty of All Charges

 • People v.
-Confidential Not Guilty of All Charges
+Whitwright Not Guilty of All Charges

 • People v.
 D. Johnson All Charges Dismissed